 Obstructive sleep apnoea, or OSA, is a breathing problem that happens when you sleep.
-It can affect anyone – men, women or children.

 It’s called OSA because:

-Obstructive: there’s an obstruction in the airway of your throat
+Obstructive: there’s an obstruction in the airway

 Sleep: it happens when you’re asleep

-Apnoea: this means you stop breathing
+Apnoea: it means you stop breathing

 If your throat closes completely, you stop breathing for a time.
-This is called an apnoea if it last for 10 seconds or more.
+This is called an apnoea if it lasts for 10 seconds or more.
 If the airways in your throat narrow this is called a hypopnoea.
 When this happens, there may be a dip in the level of oxygen in your blood.